crazy-kol/vMenu-ox/README.md

 - [ ] Update weapon attachment right button if it is equipped (checkmark)
 - [x] Copy Coords Button (devtools)
 - [ ] Ability to save BP tires on vehicles? (would need to perm check on re-apply)
-- [ ] Remove voice chat completely, pma voice or alternatives just easier/up-to-date
-- [ ] Add an event that is triggered when infinite fuel is enabled so developers can easily integrate with scripts other than FRFUEL
+- [x] Add an event that is triggered when infinite fuel is enabled so developers can easily integrate with scripts other than FRFUEL

 --------

-# Below is the information for the source project, all credit to the creation goes to Vespura, thank you to him for making an easy to use open source project for everyone.
+### Below is the information for the source project, all credit to the creation goes to Vespura, thank you to him for making an easy to use open source project for everyone.
 If you have an issue with a feature/ox_lib integrations of THIS FORK, please use my discord as they will not be able to provide support for you.

 --------